-NEXCO East Japan is the first commercial plant in the country to use this technology.
+NEXCO East Japan is the first user of commercial plant in the country to use this technology.
 The hope for the future is that this technology can be used instead of incineration in developing countries.

 Waste disposal and energy production

-Waste: municipal solid waste (MSW), biomass, plastics, and every kind of organic carbon.
+Waste: municipal solid waste (MSW), biomass, plastics and every kind of organic carbon.

-Energy: electricity, fuel-gas, and heat
+Energy: electricity, fuel-gas and heat

 Identification of competitive technology